 This mouse packs a 16,000 DPI optical sensor for precise control, complemented by two dedicated DPI buttons for manually adjusting the sensitivity as needed.
 There are also seven programmable buttons that you can map to your most common functions, with sturdy mechanical switches rated for up to 50 million clicks.

-We love the overall design, too, which features micro-textured grips and RGB light controls!
+We love the overall design of the Razer Deathadder Elite, too, which features micro-textured grips and RGB light controls!

 If you can’t properly game or work without a great mousepad, Razer has your back — or desktop, that is.
 This soft pad is made of textured micro-weave cloth and comes in several sizes, from a normal mousepad size to one that’s large enough to fit across your entire desktop area.

-You can customize this mousepad with designs, add your gamertag, and really make it your own.
+You can customize the Razer Gigantus V2 mousepad with designs, add your gamertag, and really make it your own.
 The base grips your desktop using anti-slip rubber foam.
 It even has a one year warranty in case something goes wrong.